ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_3.md

 $f(x) = x^T Ax + b^T x + c  $

 Unless the symmetric matrix A is diagonal, the resulting fn contains terms of the form $x_{i}x_{j} $.
 Such terms are referred to as `interacting terms`.
-Most real-wordl quadratic fns contain such terms.
+Most real-world quadratic fns contain such terms.

 It is noteworthy that any multivariate quadratic function can be transformed to an additively separable fn (without interacting terms) by basis transformation of the input variables of the fn.